gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 Antigens are substances that can

-- induce the generation of antibody, sensitized lymphocytes (致敏淋巴细胞).
+- induce the generation of antibody, primed lymphocytes (致敏淋巴细胞).
 - be recognized by the immune system and elicit an immune response.

 ### Concepts